On modeling fracture of soft polymers: Framework specialization to model soft polymers

 \subsubsection{Constitutive model for viscous soft polymer PBS}

-For PBS, the two mechanisms of deformation are taken as: (a) \textbf{Intermolecular Resistance} ($A$): Elastic and dissipative resistance due to intermolecular interactions between neighboring molecules. (b) \textbf{Network Resistance} ($B$): stretching of constituent subchains within Boron(B):Oxygen(O) coordinate-bond dynamic crosslinks \citep{KonalePBS}.
+The two mechanisms of deformation considered are: (a) \textbf{Intermolecular Resistance} ($A$): Elastic and dissipative resistance due to intermolecular interactions between neighboring molecules \citep{AMES2009, Srivastava2011Thermo, Lamont2025}. (b) \textbf{Network Resistance} ($B$): stretching of constituent subchains within Boron(B):Oxygen(O) coordinate-bond dynamic crosslinks \citep{KonalePBS}.